Evolution Healthcare & Fitness is grateful to be able to support athletes from a variety of different sports and backgrounds.

 Sue really enjoys all distances of racing from sprint to Ironman and definitely loves getting dirty in off-road races.
 In the past couple of years she has also started to bike race: cyclocross, road and mountain bike.
 She likes to use her experience to mentor new and developing triathletes and inspire a passion for a healthy lifestyle.
 As she gets older, she is fascinated to see how far we can push the barrier back.
 She is still setting PR’s even in her 50’s.
 During the day she is an executive at a large international manufacturer.

-In the fall of 2016 he will be going back to Yosemite to free climb The Steck/Salathe and many others.
+In the fall of 2016 he will be went to Yosemite to free climb The Steck/Salathe and many others.
 This is to follow up last fall 2015 spending 24 Days on El Capitan aid climbing the Tempest route with 2 partners.
-He will then be going to Utah to climb a new aid climbing route in The Fisher Towers.
+In 2017 he will be going to Utah to climb a new aid climbing route in The Fisher Towers.
 This route may turn out to be a new A4 first ascent.
-After that adventure he will be going to Hyalite Montana in January to lead climb two WI5 ice waterfalls, Namely Cleopatra’s Needle and The Scepter.
-Then to finish off the season he will tackle The HydroMonster in Yellowstone.
+He spends lots of time in Hyalite Montana lead climb two WI5 ice waterfalls, on routes such as Cleopatra’s Needle and The Scepter.

 Mike started wrestling at the age of 12 and immediately fell in love with the sport.
 Through his wrestling career he won 6 state titles, 4 regional titles and was a two time All-American.
 His love for one on one competition eventually led him to MMA (Mixed Martial Arts) where he began competing in 2006 as an amateur.
 Mike quickly earned a 5-0 amateur record and decided to turn pro in 2007.
 By 2009 the UFC (Ultimate Fighting Championship) took notice and signed him to the organization.
 His professional MMA record is currently 17-6.

-Evolution Healthcare and Fitness has played a key role in his preparation.
-The facility is professional, they have all the right equipment and the Altitude Training Room has really helped him reach new heights in conditioning.
+Evolution Healthcare & Fitness has played a key role in his current conditioning routines.
+The facility is professional, they have all the right equipment, and the Altitude Training Room has really helped him reach new heights in fitness.